fox-it/dissect-docs/docs/source/supported-targets.rst

     For more details, see :doc:`volumes <advanced/volumes>`.

-The table below showcases the different supported volume systems.
+The table below lists the different supported volume systems.

 .. list-table:: Supported Volume Systems
    :header-rows: 1